-Part 2 of the CSP Budget Narrative provides space for applicants to describe how they intend to maintain financial sustainability after the end of the subgrant period.
+Part 2 of the Budget Narrative will provide space for the applicant to describe how it intends to maintain financial sustainability after the end of the subgrant period.
 Applicants should limit this section of the narrative to five pages.
-The budget narrative must be 5 pages or fewer in length and conform to the formatting requirements for the project narrative, shown below in Appendix 5.
+The budget narrative must be 5 pages or less in length and conform to the formatting requirements for the project narrative outlined in Appendix 4.
 The document must be letter size with one-inch margins with text in size 11 or 12 in Arial, Calibri, or Times New Roman font.
-If schools wish to provide additional supporting documents (e.g. a facilities plan), they may include this as part of the supplemental appendices) these must tie in to and support the project narrative.
-For line items in the Operating Budget that will not be supplemented by CSP funds please provide a brief explanation of how they will be sustained.
-We urge schools submit documents judiciously, restricting them to documents that strongly support the activities the school foresees supporting with CSP funding.
+If schools wish to provide additional supporting documents (e.g. a brief narrative for the five year school operating budget, or a facilities plan), they may include this as part of the supplemental appendices) these must tie in to, and support the project narrative.
+We urge schools to submit documents judiciously, restricting them to documents that strongly support the activities the school foresees supporting with CSP funding.

 The budget should detail the expenditures for each year in the subgrant period.
 If new school and replication applicants choose to include a planning period, the planning period cannot exceed 18 months in their grant application.
 The narrative must detail activities in the planning and implementation periods.
-Applicants are required to familiarize themselves with the specific grant administration requirements in CFR 200 and may also refer to the Allowable Cost Guide for more details of allowable expenses in each project period.
+Applicants are required to familiarize themselves with the specific grant administration requirements in CFR 200, non-regulatory guidance, and may also refer to the Allowable Cost Guide for more details of allowable expenses in each project period.
 A cost is allowable if the goods and services purchased are assignable to the grant.
 All applicants are required to be knowledgeable about the different types of allowability, by different phases of the project (e.g. planning vs. implementation).

 Applicants will be required to account for CSP funding using the G/L Codes and Expense Categories pre-populated in the Budget Template linked here.
 There can be no commingling of CSP and general operating funds, which applicants can account for by establishing a separate class in their accounting structure for the coding of CSP-related expenditures.
 Items purchased using CSP money must be appropriately labeled stating source of funding and appropriate grant information (CFDA number).
-CSP Budget templates are available to applicants on the GSCT website CTCSA will host a budget preparation technical assistance webinar prior to the RFA opening and schedule office hours to provide in-depth budget assistance once the RFA is open to eligible applicants.
+Budget templates will be made available to applicants through the application portal (Survey Monkey Apply).
+CTCSA will host a budget preparation technical assistance webinar prior to the RFA opening and schedule office hours to provide in-depth budget assistance once the RFA is open to eligible applicants.

 The intent of CSP funding is that grant funded expenditures are meant to supplement, not supplant state and local funding and the budget created as part of this application should focus solely on the purpose and goals of the CSP Project.
 Costs per budget line item must be specific, not estimates and applicants should avail themselves of the notes space and back-up budgeting tabs in the budget template to describe assumptions and explain whether the related expenses are for planning or implementations phases of the grant.
-Budget costs must qualify as being necessary, reasonable and allowable.
+Budgets costs must qualify as being necessary, reasonable and allowable.
 As defined in 2 CFR 200.404 a cost is reasonable if, in its nature and amount, it does not exceed that which would be incurred by a prudent person under the circumstances prevailing at the time the decision was made to incur the cost.
 In determining reasonableness of a given cost, consideration must be given to whether the cost is of a type generally recognized as ordinary and necessary for the operation of the non-Federal entity or the proper and efficient performance of the Federal award, and market prices for comparable goods or services for the geographic area.